vikas-dev-123/lstm_model_stock_prediction/README.md

 **Research paper**

 The PDF `trans_rl_model.pdf` is present in the project root.
-It contains your related research and background.
-To keep the repository tidy, move the file to a `papers/` folder:
+It contains the related research and background.

 ```powershell
 New-Item -ItemType Directory -Path .\papers -ErrorAction SilentlyContinue